 Level 1 includes assets and liabilities measured at fair value based on unadjusted quoted prices for identical assets and liabilities in active markets that are accessible at the measurement date.
 An active market for an asset or liability is considered to be a market where transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The Trust's Level 1 instruments consist of cash.
+The Trust's Level 1 instruments consist of cash, equity index funds and bond index funds.

-Level 2
+• Level 2

 Level 2 includes assets and liabilities whose valuations are determined using directly or indirectly observable inputs other than quoted prices included within Level 1.
 Financial instruments in this category are valued using models or other industry standard valuation techniques derived from observable market data.
 Such valuation techniques include inputs such as quoted forward prices, volatility factors and broker quotes that can be observed or corroborated in the market.
-The Trust's Level 2 instruments consist of Government of Canada bonds.
+The Trust does not have any instruments valued using Level 2 inputs.